volfyd/leif-huhn-resume/leifhuhn.md

  * Mentored junior coders.

- * Conceived of, collaboratively designed, and oversaw development of automation to greatly simplifying the process of adding new hardware into the lab.
+ * Conceived of, collaboratively designed, and oversaw development of automation to streamline the process of adding new hardware into the lab.

  * Created system to power down unused testing machines reducing environmental impact and expense.

- * Troubleshot various DHCP, TFTP, and PXE networking problems.
+ * Performed troubleshooting of various DHCP, TFTP, and PXE networking problems.

- * Troubleshot problems with internal appliance manufacturing, including bugs in the unreleased product, bugs in the build system, hardware problems, user error, networking problems, service outages, etc.
+ * Debugged problems with internal appliance manufacturing, including bugs in the unreleased product, bugs in the build system, hardware problems, user error, networking problems, service outages, etc.